antmicro/gerber2blend/documentation/source/usage.md

 ### Stackup format

-`gerber2blend` needs a stackup JSON file containing data about layers defined in the PCB design.
+`gerber2blend` needs a stackup JSON file containing data about layers defined in the PCB design. `gerber2blend` expects the stackup file to be in the `FAB_DIR` path.
 An example 4-layer `stackup.json` file looks as follows:

 ```
 {